 What is Product Management?

 Having understood the importance of product management, the question that now comes to mind is ‘What is Product Management‘?
-In simple terms, product management is the function of an organization that concerns itself with a product’s life cycle, right from justifying the need for a product, visualizing its concept, development, pricing, launch, marketing, and finally, working on the feedback received from the market.
+In simple terms, product management is a function of an organization that concerns itself with a product’s life cycle, right from justifying the need for a product, visualizing its concept, development, pricing, launch, marketing, and finally, working on the feedback received from the market.

 However, product management does not restrict itself to developing new products alone; it also involves designing and implementing phased-out plans to remove outdated products and technologies.